dilettagoglia/starter-academic/content/project/cm/index.md

 ---
 title: Unconstrained Optimization Algorithms
-summary: Computing the 2-norm for a rectangular matrix (unconstrained approach) using two optimization algorithms: Standard gradient descent (steepest descent) method, and quasi-Newton method.
+summary: Computing the 2-norm for a rectangular matrix (unconstrained approach) using two optimization algorithms, the Standard gradient descent (steepest descent) method, and the Quasi-Newton method.
 Project for the Master Course of *Computational Mathematics for Learning and Data Analysis*.
 tags:
 - Algorithms
 - Python